V4 Digitization Leaders at ITAPA: Change comes fast. We must collaborate and react

 From now on the laws that define the direction of digitization and information society will be general and adaptive.
 Peter Pellegrini considers this an important consent that applies also to digital service taxation when profit leaves the European Union and also to the huge amount of data we have today.
 Deputy Prime Minister thinks it is pivotal to maintain free flow of data as well as their security and residency in European Union. „We need to find reasonable compromise between security and privacy.
 Today it is not just about telephone tapping.
 We know that today we can basically strip a man naked when it comes to information.

-is closely connected with data and technologies.
+Security is closely connected with data and technologies.
 Krzysztof Szubert, State Secretary, and Deputy Minister for Information Society and governmental plenipotentiary for single digital market highlighted its importance.
 He pointed out that this is also the reason why Poland while presiding European Union promoted the request to include digital agenda to permanent EU topics.
 “We need to develop secure cyber space in Europe.
 This is one of the top priorities. „ said Szubert at ITAPA.
 Data are another priority.
 He compares importance of data with basic energy products.
 “Soon data will be as important for the economy as oil and gas once was.”

 Economy and society Alliance 4.0 will bring to Czech Republic proposals for faster development of digitization of Czech, for example in automotive.
 This is the key industry for V4 countries and digitization brings its fundamental transformation.
 “Free data flow, legislation, and start-up promotion is very important for automotive in V4,”says Ondřej Malý.
 Upcoming cyber package supported by Czech government should bring significant help.